 Please see “The 1968 Olympic Trials” for details.

 Four years later: A trio of Dearborn High School students qualified for the 1972 Olympic Trials.
 Laura Novak earned spots in three events: the 100 back, 200 back, and 100 butterfly.
 Tom Szuba qualified in the 200 back and the 400 IM, Paul Foster in both the 100 and 200 back.
 Of the three swimmers, only Szuba reached the finals, finishing 6th in the 400 IM.
 The ’72 trials would be the last meet of Laura Novak’s swimming career.

 “Before Cuba, way back in 1975, the swim that made my heart race was Manhattan.
 I was the first woman to circle the island. . . .
 What a memory!”

-Diana Nyad knows that six pioneering women athletes swam around Manhattan Island before she did.
+Diana Nyad knows that six women swam around Manhattan Island before she did.
 She could use her prominence to help bring those six women the respect and acclaim they deserve.
-Instead, in what amounts to an attempt to erase them from history, Nyad pretends they don’t exist.
+Instead, she tries to erase them from history:

 “No other woman had done it. . . .
 I was determined to be the first.”

 Three women entered the 1930 race around Manhattan: from left to right, Anne Priller Benoit, Emmi Busse, and Lillian Garrick.
 Of the three, only Benoit finished.
 Garrick completed the swim in 1929.
 (Screenshot from “Clips from 1930 race around Manhattan Island.”)

 “I became, in the 1970s, the best ocean swimmer in the world.
 I held all the major records on planet Earth, out in the open sea.”